1915–16 Harvard Crimson men's ice hockey season: Season

 Harvard began their title defense with a tune-up game against the Boston Athletic Association just before the winter break.
 After returning the Crimson faced Queen's and lost a close match to their Canadian opponents.
 The result of the game was secondary to the response from the crowd and an appeal to the Harvard faithful was made to show up in force to the remaining contests.

 In their next game against Cornell the offense played rather poorly, with many scoring opportunities failing to the wayside.
 The team's defense, however, was in its typical stout form.
 Though the Big Red were hamstrung by a lack of practice, Harvard didn't give the Ithacans any chance and shut out Cornell for their first win of the season.
 The next game against a stronger Princeton squad and Harvard had to weather a barrage from the Tigers early in the game, but Wylde and the defense turned everything aside.
 In the second half Princeton got into penalty trouble, allowing the Crimson to score three times with the man-advantage and take the contest 3–0.

 The rematch with Princeton one week later turned into a goaltending dual between Ford and Wylde.
 The two netminders kept their opponents scoreless through forty minutes of regulation and caused a pair of 5-minute overtimes to be used.
-Halfway through the first extra session Percy finally scored the first goal of the game to give Harvard the lead.
+Halfway through the first extra session George A. Percy finally scored the first goal of the game to give Harvard the lead.
 Despite a furious pushback, Princeton was unable to solve Wylde and a further Crimson goal in the second overtime gave Harvard the series win over Princeton.